Share this post on:

 • Sixes focuses on thinking about what might go wrong and strategizing and preparing for it.

-• A response to an early experience of danger, Sixes has an adaptive strategy that centers on detecting threats and coping with Fear.
+• In response to an early experience of danger, Sixes has an adaptive strategy that centers on detecting threats and coping with Fear.

 Passion – Fear